Netis/cloud-probe/README.md

 Remarks: Now only support CentOS 6/7, RedHat 7, SUSE 12, Ubuntu 18.04 LTS.

 #### Windows 2019 server x64
-1. Download and Install [Winpcap](https://github.com/Netis/packet-agent/releases/download/v0.6.0/netis-packet-agent-0.6.0.Windows.AMD64.zip) of latest version.
+1. Download the package for win.
+Find the latest package from [Releases Page](https://github.com/Netis/packet-agent/releases).
+2. install npcap from the zip file.
-2. Extract pktminerg and other utilities from zip,  and run it in cmd in Administrator Mode.
+3. Extract pktminerg and other utilities from zip,  and run it in cmd in Administrator Mode.
 Use example:
 ```
     C:\> pktminerg.exe "-i Ethernet -r 172.24.103.201"